trevorpogue/topspace/README.md

 (defcustom topspace-center-position 0.4
   "Target position when centering buffers.

+Used in `topspace-recenter-buffer' when called without an argument, or when opening/resizing buffers if `topspace-autocenter-buffers' returns non-nil.

-Can be set to a float, integer, or function that returns a float or integer.
+Can be set to a floating-point number, integer, or function that returns a floating-point number or integer.

-If a float, it represents the position to center buffers as a ratio of frame height, and can be a value from 0.0 to 1.0 where lower values center buffers higher up in the screen.
+If a floating-point number, it represents the position to center buffers as a ratio of frame height, and can be a value from 0.0 to 1.0 where lower values center buffers higher up in the screen.

 If a positive or negative integer value, buffers will be centered by putting their center line at a distance of `topspace-center-position' lines away